StevensDeptECE/CPE593/projects/projects.md

 ## Final Projects Grading and Rubric

-- 3% Setup and library research
+- 5% Setup and library research
   - 1% Repository structure
     - ref directory contains all papers cited and any other supporting materials such as code found
     - Repository setup with specified directories
     - README.md describes project
     - Report is in doc directory
     - Code is clearly written, formatted, and well-commented
-    - Algorithms and data structures are clearly described
+  - 2% Algorithms and data structures are clearly described
     - With diagrams where appropriate
-  - Diagrams are drawn by you in google draw or equivalent tool, stored as .svg or pdf (scalable, not an image so that picture can be blown up)
+    - Diagrams are drawn by you in [TODO: better tool]google draw or equivalent tool, stored as .svg or pdf (scalable, not an image so that picture can be blown up)
   - 1% Setup of overleaf including .bib file for bibliography
   - 1% Meeting with librarian and papers put into ref directory of repository [See: research guide](research_guide.md)

-- 3% Feedback on other projects
-  - Each individual is expected to attend all presentations
-  - Write up good questions and comments about each project
-  - Rate everyone else's project to the best of your ability.
-This means not giving everyone perfect scores.
-  - You will receive points according to the quality of your feedback.
-  - Note: other teams will not see your feedback and will not know what you have written.
 - 30% weekly work, as measured by checkins into your repo
   - Each week, progress must be pushed to the repository.
   - If you are not able to write code, then diagrams and notes should be pushed up showing your team's progress.
   - Failure to show steady progress results in a zero for that week.
   - No matter how good your project is, doing it all the last minute will earn you a maximum of 70%.
 Be sure to work steadily all through the semester.
-- 30% Either how well the code works, or if a theory project, the impressiveness of your research.
+- 30% Either how well the code works, or if a theory project, the quality of your research.
   + Code demonstrates working algorithm
   + Code is efficient
   + You have correctly analyzed the complexity of the algorithm as you have implemented it.
+  + Theory shows you have understood existing work and have defined a potentially workable algorithm
+  + It is possible that you prove that your algorithm does not work, and that is an acceptable result.
+However, you must clearly show why your idea did not work.
 - 15% Final presentation
   - Clarity.
 The team clearly explained the project and the algorithms used.
   - Graphics.
 The slides to present the work are clear and visually appealing